 Most of the time we give little thought to the spinal cord, but it is truly an amazing structure.
 Descending and ascending communications between our brain and spinal cord allow our wish to move to become a reality, and allow us to experience the world through touch and other tactile sensations.
 Far from being a simple conduit for information going to and coming from the brain, the spinal cord is critical for modulating descending motor commands and ascending sensory signals.
 Interestingly, the spinal cord can generate complex, elegant motor output via spinal central pattern generators (this concept is discussed further in chapter 13, "Locomotor Training").
 When the spinal cord is damaged due to trauma or disease, the loss of these important mechanisms results in disruption of motor, sensory, and autonomic functions.
 Because sensory organs, muscles, and visceral organs are innervated by distinct segments of the spinal cord, there is an associated relationship between the level and severity of injury and the residual sensory, motor, and autonomic function.

-Today excellent emergency care and progressive rehabilitation strategies mean that individuals with ...
+Today excellent emergency care and progressive rehabilitation strategies mean that ...